Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 (A = Attraction)

-Once your strategy is clear, it’s time to shift into attraction, the third pillar of the SEAMless Podcast Framework.
+Once your strategy is clear, it’s time to shift into Attraction, the third pillar of the SEAMless Podcast Framework.

+One of the most overlooked parts?
 SEO (Search Engine Optimization) or PSO (Podcast Search Optimization) for podcasts.

 Let’s fix that.